-- An MD or doctor of osteopathy (DO) who is certified as a psychiatrist or child psychiatrist by the American Medical Specialties Board of Psychiatry and Neurology or by the American Osteopathic Board of Neurology and Psychiatry; or, if not certified, who successfully completed an accredited program of graduate medical or osteopathic education in psychiatry or child psychiatry and is licensed to practice patient care psychiatry or child psychiatry, if required by the state of practice. - An individual who is licensed as a psychologist in their state of practice, if required by the state of practice. - An individual who is certified in clinical social work by the American Board of Examiners; who is listed on the National Association of Social Worker's Clinical Register; or who has a master's degree in social work and is licensed or certified to practice as a social worker, if required by the state of practice. - A registered nurse (RN) who is certified by the American Nurses Credentialing Center (a subsidiary of the American Nurses Association) as a psychiatric nurse or mental health clinical nurse specialist, or who has a master's degree in nursing with a specialization in psychiatric/mental health and two years of supervised clinical experience and is licensed to practice as a psychiatric or mental health nurse, if required by the state of practice. - An individual (normally with a master's or a doctoral degree in marital and family therapy and at least two years of supervised clinical experience) who is practicing as a marital and family therapist and is licensed or a certified counselor by the state of practice, or if licensure or certification is not required by the state of practice, who is eligible for clinical membership in the American Association for Marriage and Family Therapy. - An individual (normally with a master's or doctoral degree in counseling and at least two years of supervised clinical experience) who is practicing as a professional counselor and who is licensed or certified to do so by the state of practice, or if licensure or certification is not required by the state of practice, is a National Certified Counselor with a Specialty Certification in Clinical Mental Health Counseling from the National Board for Certified Counselors (NBCC). - A physician assistant who is certified by the National Commission on Certification of Physician Assistants to practice psychiatry.
+- program of graduate medical or osteopathic education in psychiatry or child psychiatry and is licensed to practice patient care psychiatry or child psychiatry, if required by the state of practice. - An individual who is licensed as a psychologist in their state of practice, if required by the state of practice. - An individual who is certified in clinical social work by the American Board of Examiners; who is listed on the National Association of Social Worker's Clinical Register; or who has a master's degree in social work and is licensed or certified to practice as a social worker, if required by the state of practice. - A registered nurse (RN) who is certified by the American Nurses Credentialing Center (a subsidiary of the American Nurses Association) as a psychiatric nurse or mental health clinical nurse specialist, or who has a master's degree in nursing with a specialization in psychiatric/ mental health and 2 years of supervised clinical experience, and is licensed to practice as a psychiatric or mental health nurse if required by the state of practice. - An individual (normally with a master's or a doctoral degree in marital and family therapy and at least 2 years of supervised clinical experience) who practices as a marital and family therapist, and is licensed as a certified counselor by the state of practice, or, if licensure or certification is not required by the state of practice, who is eligible for clinical membership in the American Association for Marriage and Family Therapy. - An individual (normally with a master's or doctoral degree in counseling and at least 2 years of supervised clinical experience) who practices as a professional counselor, and is licensed or certified to do so by the state of practice, or, if licensure or certification is not required by the state of practice, is a National Certified Counselor with a Specialty Certification in Clinical Mental Health Counseling from the National Board for Certified Counselors. - A physician assistant who is certified to practice psychiatry by the National Commission on Certification of Physician Assistants. - A certified community mental health center (CMHC), or the comparable term (e.g., behavioral health organization, mental health agency, behavioral health agency) used in the state of location, or a Certified Community Behavioral Health Clinic (CCBHC).

-- A certified Community Mental Health Center (CMHC), or the comparable term (e.g., behavioral health organization, mental health agency, behavioral health agency) used within the state in which it is located, or a Certified Community Behavioral Health Clinic (CCBHC). - Only authorized CMHCs are considered mental health providers.
-To be authorized as a CMHC, an entity must meet one of the following criteria: - The entity has been certified by CMS to meet the conditions of participation (CoPs) that community mental health centers (CMHCs) must meet in order to participate in the Medicare program, as defined in the Code of Federal Regulations Title 42.
-CMS defines a CMHC as an entity that meets applicable licensing or certification requirements for CMHCs in the State in which it is located and provides the set of services specified in section 1913(c)(1) of the Public Health Service Act (PHS Act). - The entity has been licensed, operated, authorized, or otherwise recognized as a CMHC by a state or county in which it is located. - Only authorized CCBHCs are considered mental health providers.
-To be authorized as a CCBHC, an entity must meet one of the following criteria: - Has been certified by a State Medicaid agency as meeting criteria established by the Secretary for participation in the Medicaid CCBHC demonstration program pursuant to Protecting Access to Medicare Act § 223(a) (42 U.S.C. § 1396a note); or as meeting criteria within the State's Medicaid Plan to be considered a CCBHC. - Has been recognized by the Substance Abuse and Mental Health Services Administration, through the award of grant funds or otherwise, as a CCBHC that meets the certification criteria of a CCBHC.
+Only authorized CMHCs are considered mental health providers.
+To be authorized as a CMHC, an entity must meet one of the following criteria:

+- The entity has been certified by CMS to meet the conditions of participation (CoPs) that community mental health centers (CMHCs) must meet in order to participate in the Medicare program, as defined in the Code of Federal Regulations Title 42.
+CMS defines a CMHC as an entity that meets applicable licensing or certification requirements for CMHCs in the State in which it is located and provides the set of services specified in section 1913(c)(1) of the Public Health Service Act (PHS Act). - The entity has been licensed, operated, authorized, or otherwise recognized as a CMHC by a state or county in which it is located.

+Only authorized CCBHCs are considered mental health providers.
+To be authorized as a CCBHC, an entity must meet one of the following criteria: